 With it’s unique lore-filled history and absolutely breathtaking one of a kind waterfront, Halifax, Nova Scotia has become one of Canada’s top cities to visit.

-There’s a ton of stuff to do in Halifax, Nova Scotia, so I figured I’d put together a list of some of the most important spots and experiences so that you get to enjoy the best of the best when you visit.
+There’s a ton of stuff to do in Halifax, Nova Scotia, so I figured I’d put together a list of the 10 most important spots and experiences so that you get to enjoy the best of the best when you visit.

-So without further ado, here are the 10 best places to see in Halifax, Nova Scotia, Canada.
+10 best places to see in Halifax, Nova Scotia, Canada

 1. Maritime Museum of the Atlantic

-The exhibits are extremely well presented, and you’ll be pleasantly surprised at how fast a couple hours can fly by in a musem.
+The exhibits are extremely well presented, and you’ll be pleasantly surprised at how fast a couple hours can fly by in this museum.

 Upon arriving, visitors are greeted by the amazing 10-ft.
 Sambro lighthouse lens from 1906, a friendly parrot named “Merlin” and the original set of Theodore Tugboat!